Social Sciences

 We will be weaving connections between stakeholders, deepening our understanding of place, and strengthening our community & personal leadership.

-This programme is offered by the Utrecht Honours College, EWUU Alliance between Utrecht University, Wagening University, Technical University Eindhoven, and the Academy of Place.
+This programme is offered by the Utrecht University Honours College, EWUU Alliance between Utrecht University, Wageningen University, Technical University Eindhoven, and the Academy of Place.

-• You are invited to take a role in leading certain activities in the course.
+• The diversity of the group ensures a rich variety of experiences we can build on.
+You are invited to take a role in leading certain activities in the course, and bring in your own quests.
 As a community of practice we share the space of learning, and this participatory form of learning creates immediate experience in the work of regenerative practice.
 Working in community allows the programme to embody principles and practices that are essential in Regenerative Development.

-• Our approach is rooted in hands-on, place and project-based learning.
-We will work on places, projects and initiatives brought in by you, the participants, allowing for an integration of theory and practice that resonates with your reality.
+• Our approach is rooted in hands-on, place and action-based learning and research, using the territory as teacher and curriculum.
+We will work on places, questions and initiatives brought in by local stakeholders and you, the participants, allowing for an integration of theory and practice that resonates with your reality.
 This approach also creates a rich learning environment where insights from diverse projects illuminate universal principles of regenerative development.

 Why Should You Attend?

-• The Regenerative City offers an opportunity to contribute to the creation of more resilient, sustainable, and vibrant regions and communities.
+• This unique summer school offers an opportunity to contribute to the creation of more resilient, sustainable, and vibrant community, build life time friendships, and gain lived understanding of regenerative practice .
 This course not only offers the chance to network and collaborate with like-minded students and professionals but also provides valuable resources and tools to aid in your professional journey.

 Lecturers